 - Green zones

-A disabled placard does NOT exempt the vehicle from all other citation and/or tow away rules and restrictions including, but not limited to street cleaning restrictions.
+A disabled placard does NOT exempt the vehicle from all other citation and/or tow-away rules and restrictions.

 - In areas with time limits, do not park in the same spot or on the same side of the street.
 After you move your car, we recommend parking on another block.
 The law requires you to move one block away or at least one-tenth of a mile from your vehicle’s first recorded parking position.
 This will ensure the parking enforcement officer does not ticket you for disobeying the time limit.

 - Always check for parking and street sweeping signs.
 Look 100 feet in both directions for any parking signs and check the curb to see if there are any color curb markings.
 During street sweeping hours, you may not park until the street has been physically swept.
 Please call 311 to report any defaced, deficient or missing parking signs.